menez0ne/HistoryPilot/README.md

 # HistoryPilot

-HistoryPilot is a web extension for chromium-based browsers that lets you instantly verify any historical fact you come across using AI.
-It's a great tool for students, researchers, or enthusiasts.
+**HistoryPilot** is a web extension for Chromium-based browsers that lets you instantly verify any historical fact using AI.
+It's an ideal companion for students, researchers, and history enthusiasts who want fast, reliable context on the fly.

+## Features

+- Analyze historical facts directly from web pages
+- AI-powered insights and fact-checking
+- Works across all major Chromium-based browsers

+## How to Install

+### Chrome
+1. Go to `chrome://extensions`
+2. Enable **Developer mode** (top right)
+3. Click **Load unpacked**
+4. Select the folder where you cloned/downloaded this extension

+### Edge
+1. Go to `edge://extensions`
+2. Enable **Developer mode**
+3. Click **Load unpacked**
+4. Choose the extension folder

+### Opera
+1. Go to `opera://extensions`
+2. Enable **Developer Mode** at the top
+3. Click **Load unpacked**
+4. Select the extension folder

+## Setup Instructions

+1. Open the extension options page
+2. Enter your API key
-1.How to use HistoryPilot:
+3. **Select a model** to use for analysis

-2.Setup your API key from the settings page
+4. Save your settings

-3.Select the historical fact you want to analyse on a web page
+## How to Use

+1. Select a historical claim or sentence on any webpage
-4.Right-click and select "Analyze with HistoryPilot"
+2. Right-click and choose **"Analyze with HistoryPilot"**

-5.Wait for the analysis
+3. Wait a few seconds while the AI evaluates the statement
+4. View a concise analysis with historical references and context